dsobhani8/hstm_inv/README.md

 [1] Heterogeneous Supervised Topic Models, by Dhanya Sridhar, Hal Daumé III, and David Blei.

-[2] Counterfactual Invariance to Spurious Correlations: Why and How to Pass Stress Tests, by Victor Veitch1, Alexander D’Amour, Steve Yadlowsky, and Jacob Eisenstein
+[2] Counterfactual Invariance to Spurious Correlations: Why and How to Pass Stress Tests, by Victor Veitch, Alexander D’Amour, Steve Yadlowsky, and Jacob Eisenstein